rickard67/LSP-Pascal-Library/README.md

   FLSPClient1.SendRequest(lspWorkspaceWillDeleteFiles, '', params);
 end;

-procedure OnWorkspaceWillDeleteFiles1(Sender: TObject; const value: TLSPWorkspaceEdit);
+procedure OnWorkspaceWillDeleteFiles1(Sender: TObject; const Id: Integer; const value: TLSPWorkspaceEdit);
 begin
   // The request can return a WorkspaceEdit which will be applied to workspace before
   // the files are deleted.